sdemyanov/tensorflow-worklab/README.md

 - **train_with_patience** - sequentially runs training and testing operations, and drops the learning rate when the test loss stops decreasing.

+- **train_with_hyper** - sequentially runs *train_with_patience* for each value of hyperparameter until the test loss stops decreasing.
+Hyperparameter is passed to the Network class, and can be used to tune one parameter the network architecture, such as width or depth.

 HOW TO RETRAIN A MODEL